Argonne-National-Laboratory/node-red-contrib-ocpp/README.md

 ---
 ## CP request SOAP
-This node is used to emulate a EVSE charge point station and is capable of making requests to a Central System service that support either protocol 1.5 or 1.6 SOAP.
+This node is used to emulate an EVSE charge point station and is capable of making requests to a Central System service that supports either protocol 1.5 or 1.6 SOAP.
 Its behavior is similar to that of the *[CS request SOAP](#cs-request-soap)* node.

 To emulate a EVSE charge point station that utilizes OCPP 1.6 JSON, use the *[CP client JSON](#cp-client-json)* node.